 Tip 1: Learn About the Court Processes

-Tip 2: Thoroughly Prepare Your Case
+Tip 2: Prepare Your Case

-Next, you’ll want to prepare, prepare, prepare.
+Next, start preparing your case.
 Before you file paperwork with the court, gather information and evidence for your legal claim.
-Get the contact information of the defendant, such as their legal name, address, phone number(s), and email address.
+Get the defendant’s contact information, including their legal name, address, phone number(s), and email address.
 If it’s a business, you’ll want to check with the secretary of state and find the defendant company’s name, office address, trade name, and who the principal officers of the company are so you can properly serve them.

 Your word and memory of the dispute are a start, but documented evidence is best.
-Try to keep an organized file of records and documents related to the facts and events of your case.
+Keep an organized file of records and documents related to the facts and events of your case.
 This might include contracts, leases, receipts, invoices, purchase orders, canceled checks, emails, dated photos, before/after pictures, and more.

 If a business has harmed you and you believe it owes you money, you’ll want to do some research on legislation and regulatory requirements for that industry or business.
 For example, see if the business is required to be licensed, to have any certifications, to provide certain notices to consumers, or to include specific terms in its contracts.

 Tip 3: Find and Prepare Your Witnesses

-You may or may not have witnesses, depending on the circumstances of your case.
+You may or may not have witnesses, depending on your case.
 If you do have witnesses, speak with them as soon as possible to see if their recollection of events matches yours.
-Also, find witnesses who are credible, believable, likable, and can provide testimony that is relevant to the case at hand.
+Also, find witnesses who are credible and likable and who can provide relevant testimony to help prove your case.
 If someone isn’t believable, is confrontational, or tries to testify to irrelevant events or facts, they aren’t a good witness.

 Tip 4: Practice Presenting Your Case

-Have a prepared, written story or script, along with questions you’ll want to ask the defendant and any witnesses.
+Have a prepared, written story or script, along with questions you want to ask the defendant and any witnesses.
 Be concise.
 Try to stick to the point and don’t wander too far from the important details of the case.